-The proof of the following result is parallel to the proof of [15, Proposition 2].
-The argument was given there only for completeness because it actually follows from the more general result [18, Proposition 2.1.6] dealing with arbitrary Maker-Breaker games on hypergraphs.
-Hence we do not repeat the argument here.
+The proof of the following result is parallel to the proof of [11, Proposition 2].
+The argument was given there only for completeness because it actually follows from the more general result [14, Proposition 2.1.6] dealing with arbitrary Maker-Breaker games on hypergraphs.
+We hence do not repeat the argument here.